FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 | KEYROCK_CLIENT_SECRET | `tutorial-dckr-site-0000-clientsecret` | The Client Secret defined by Keyrock for this application                                      |
 | CALLBACK_URL          | `http://localhost:3000/login`          | The callback URL used by Keyrock when a challenge has succeeded.                               |

-The other `tutorial` container configuration values described in the YAML file have been described in previous tutorials
+The other `tutorial` container configuration values described in the YAML file have been described in previous tutorials.

 The separate `KEYROCK_URL` and `KEYROCK_IP_ADDRESS` are only necessary because of the simplified Docker containerization used within the tutorial.
 The `KEYROCK_URL` variable with the value `localhost` is referring to the location externally exposed by the container, the `KEYROCK_IP_ADDRESS` variable refers to the same location but accessed from within the Docker network.
-Similarly the `CALLBACK_URL` contains `localhost` as it is assumed that the browser will be accessed from the same machine.
+Similarly, the `CALLBACK_URL` contains `localhost` as it is assumed that the browser will be accessed from the same machine.
 All of these values should be replaced with appropriate proxies and DNS settings for a production environment, but production deployment is beyond the scope of this tutorial.